 These treatments are called “psychobiotics”—essentially prebiotics and probiotics that might be used specifically to boost mental health.
 “The theory of it is that if you take these psychobiotics, they will alter the gut microbiome, producing a larger diversity of bugs in the gut that will then produce chemicals that will actually lower things like the stress hormone cortisol or boost the body’s natural levels of serotonin,” Sonpal explains.

-The logic is pretty simple: if we can take a probiotic to boost good bugs in our gut that help with digestion, why not a strain that helps with stress?
+The logic is pretty simple: If we can take a probiotic to boost good bugs in our gut that help with digestion, why not a strain that helps with stress?
 Take a probiotic strain called Bifidobacterium longum, for example.
-In combination with lactobacilli, (one of the most common probiotic strains found in everything from yogurt to kombucha) it’s linked to lowered stress and improved memory.
+In combination with lactobacilli, (one of the most common probiotic strains found in everything from yogurt to kombucha) it is linked to lowered stress and improved memory.

 This could mean big things for the future of mental health treatments.
 “The goal is to try to holistically change people’s chemical interface to improve mental health,” Sonpal says.
 A small 2016 study recruited volunteers to take either a placebo powder or a probiotic (specifically B. longum) every morning for a month.
 The probiotic group reported lower levels of anxiety and showed improved memory.

-This doesn’t mean upping your yogurt intake will cure depression or replace proven methods of treating anxiety — the science on psychobiotics is still way too new.
-But eating a diet rich in probiotics certainly won’t hurt in making your gut — and potentially your brain — a little happier.
+This does not mean upping your yogurt intake will cure depression or replace proven methods of treating anxiety — the science on psychobiotics is still way too new.
+But eating a diet rich in probiotics certainly will not hurt in making your gut — and potentially your brain — a little happier.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.